Find Affordable College Courses

 Fitchburg, MA

-With a ranking of #8, Fitchburg State University did quite well on this year’s most popular schools for writing studies students working on their bachelor’s degree.
+Fitchburg State University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree writing studies programs.
 Fitchburg State is a medium-sized public school located in the midsize suburb of Fitchburg.

 About 67% of the students majoring in writing at the school are women while 33% are male.